 June 1, 2017

 Long term utility planning combines financial forecasting with asset management.
 It is a process that evaluates existing system conditions, establishes asset management, maintenance demands, and infrastructure repair and replacement needs.
 It is a highly important process that considers future scenarios and helps utilities navigate aging infrastructure challenges.
-BMMD’s long range plan identifies priorities and time frames for implementing capital projects and provides a financing plan for those projects.
-BMMD has identified the need to update numerous aging infrastructure projects some of which are identified below, and is currently seeking sources
+BMMD’s long-range plan identifies priorities and time frames for implementing capital projects and provides a financing plan for those projects.
+BMMD has identified the need to update numerous aging infrastructure projects some of which are identified below and is currently seeking sources

 of funding to finance costs associated with those required updates.
 BMMD is committed to providing Wildernest customers with quality service and value, and these

-upgrades is just one of the many ways we plan to continue fulfilling that promise.
+upgrades are just one of the many ways we plan to continue fulfilling that promise.
 It is important to BMMD to maintain the critical balance between financial stability, reliable operations, and delivering services to customers at the best value.

-Wildernest population fluctuates anywhere between 5,000 up to 10,000+ people depending on the season and the amount of short-term renters, vacationers, and full-time residents.
+Wildernest population fluctuates anywhere between 5,000 up to 10,000+ people depending on the season and the number of short-term renters, vacationers, and full-time residents.
 BMMD is planning to build a new water tank to improve water infrastructure by helping increase water supply reliability during high usage events and provide additional water capacity for fire protection.
 This multi-year, multi-phase project includes significant planning to locate an eligible site for a new underground water tank.
 Wildernest is 96% built-out and very little land is available to build a new tank.
 BMMD is currently looking at a suitable site that meets the required elevation requirements and proximity to existing District water pipelines.
 BMMD is also planning to rehabilitate two existing steel water tanks.
 Re-coating water tanks is an extensive process.
 The tanks must be taken out of service while the rehabilitation takes place.
 In order to take the existing reservoirs off-line, BMMD must first construct the new water tank in order to supply uninterrupted water to Wildernest customers during the time the two existing steel tanks are out of service.

 Pressure Reducing Valves (PRV) Project

-The current water distribution system is equipped with manual butterfly valves in each of five pressure zones in the District.
+The current water distribution system is equipped with manual butterfly valves in each of the five pressure zones in the District.
 During a structure fire or wildfire event, if water must be conveyed between zones to supplement lost water, the District water operator must manually operate the butterfly valves.
 Water conveyance should not require manual operation.
-The addition of Pressure PRV’s, in each of the five pressure zones will provide for automatic (not manual) operation of water
+The addition of Pressure PRV’s, in each of the five pressure zones, will provide for the automatic (not manual) operation of water

 conveyance and provide for more reliable fire protection in the District.
 BMMD is installing the first PRV this summer.
 This is also a multi-year, multi-phase project.